Angela is a lover of the supernatural and Greek mythology. Although naturally skeptical, she loves hearing theories of the unknown.

 The Phoenix is a mythological bird known throughout all cultures and all ages.
-When it dies, the bird bursts into flames and is reborn from its own ashes, making it immortal.
+When it dies, the bird bursts into flames and is reborn from its ashes, immortalizing it.
 Each life is said to be between 500 and 1000 years.
-Crimson and gold accent most depictions of this majestic creature, although other colors such as blue or purple are often included.
+Crimson and gold accent most depictions of this majestic creature, although they may also have other colors such as blue or purple.
 With the attractiveness of a peacock and the size of an eagle, this bird symbolizes beauty and strength.
-The Phoenix's cry is considered to be a beautiful sound much like an elegant song.
-Through its beauty and unusual death, the Phoenix has come to be a symbol of immortality, renewal, and rebirth.
+The Phoenix's cry is considered a beautiful sound, much like a beautiful song.
+Through its beauty and unusual death, the Phoenix has become a symbol of immortality, renewal, and rebirth.

-Although no one knows for sure how the myth of the Phoenix began, the origins are traced as far back as biblical times and within every continent where people live.
-Some believe its legend began from mysterious birds that people truly came across.
-Most likely no one will ever know.
+Although no one knows for sure how the myth of the Phoenix began, the origins trace as far back as biblical times, and within every continent where people live, some believe its legend began from mysterious birds that people indeed came across.
+Most likely, no one will ever know.

 Origin of the Phoenix

-One bird that the legend is believed to be derived from is the flamingo, who will nest on salt flats that are too hot for a flamingo chick nor its egg to survive.
-Instead, the flamingo builds a nest that is above this causing a very unique convection effect that is similar to that of the convection of a flame.
-The flamingos family name in the scientific world is Phoenicopteridai, which is derived from the more generic word, Phoenicopterus which means Phoenix-winged.
+One bird that the legend derives from is the flamingo, who will nest on salt flats that are too hot for a flamingo chick nor its egg to survive.
+Nesting there causes a unique convection effect that is similar to that of the convection of a flame.
+The flamingos family name in the scientific world is Phoenicopteridai, which derives from the more generic word, Phoenicopterus, which means Phoenix-winged.

-Another belief is that the legend was derived from the peacock, which would match its size and beauty.
+Another belief is that the legend originated from the peacock, which would match its size and beauty.
 Although from the majority of the descriptions, it is the golden pheasant that most resembles what we view a phoenix to look like.
-Although a golden pheasant is much smaller than that of an eagle, as the Phoenix size is compared, it does have the same beauty and same crimson and gold colors with the beautiful long tail.
-Some have blues and purples, just as phoenixes are sometimes depicted as having.
+Although a golden pheasant is much smaller than what a Phoenix is thought to be.
+Many consider it as the size of an eagle.
+It does have the same beauty and same crimson and gold colors as the golden pheasant and the beautiful long tail.
+Some have blues and purples, just as phoenixes.

 The Myth Surrounding the Phoenix